trandinhkhoa/crypto_exchange/README.md

 - Execution here is just users' balance management
 - Simple market making
 - REST APIs + WebSocket APIs provided
+- Recovery from shutdown
+    - async write to a database of orders (sqlite for now)
+    - replay the database on restart

 # Test
 ```